 The Fellowship is open to any academic in a permanent university post with research interests in medieval history.
 The financial aspect of the fellowship is a subsidy (up to £4000) towards the cost of travel to St Andrews and accommodation during your stay.
 The successful applicant is normally someone enjoying research leave from their own institution.
-Previous Fellows have included Dr Christina Pössel, Professor Cynthia Neville, Dr Ross Balzaretti, Dr Marlene Hennessy, Professor Warren Brown, Dr Edward Coleman, Professor Richard Kaeuper, Dr Natasha Hodgson, Professor Jacqueline Murray, Professor Ruth Mazo Karras, Professor Cullen Chandler and Professor Dan Smail.
-The fellowship is currently held by Professor Sarah Hamilton (semester 2, 2021-2022).
+Previous Fellows have included Dr Christina Pössel, Professor Cynthia Neville, Dr Ross Balzaretti, Dr Marlene Hennessy, Professor Warren Brown, Dr Edward Coleman, Professor Richard Kaeuper, Dr Natasha Hodgson, Professor Jacqueline Murray, Professor Ruth Mazo Karras, Professor Cullen Chandler, Professor Dan Smail, and Professor Sarah Hamilton.
+The fellowship is currently held by Dr Charles Insley (2022-2023).

 The Fellowship carries with it no teaching duties, though the Fellow is expected to take part in the normal seminar life of the medieval historians during their stay in St Andrews.
 Weekly seminars, held on a Monday evening, run from September–December, and January–April.
 You will also be invited to lead a workshop on your chosen research theme during your stay.
 Fellows are provided with computing facilities and an office alongside the medieval historians in the Department.
 The university library has an excellent collection for medieval historians.

-Further enquiries may be addressed to the Departmental Chair, Dr Felicity Hill (firstname.lastname@example.org).
+Further enquiries may be addressed to the Departmental Chair, Professor Justine Firnhaber-Baker (firstname.lastname@example.org).

 Image via Unsplash, by Karbon Designed.